- Home

 Reduction of volatile organic compounds (VOCs)

 As initiatives to reduce the volume of VOCs remaining at production sites and in the passenger cabins of vehicles, we have cut the use of organic solvent adhesives for bonding parts and drive the development and adoption for commercial products of an adhesive with a reduced solvent content.
-We are also committed to the development of bonding methods which do not use adhesives, such as ultrasonic welding.

-* We will continue development and introduction with a target of achieving 30% as the ratio (to net sales) of commercialized car speakers incorporating these environmental technologies.
+*We will continue development and introduction with a target of achieving 30% as the ratio (to net sales) of commercialized car speakers incorporating these environmental technologies.

 Reduction of CO₂ emissions

-We are undertaking design development activities for reducing power consumed in manufacturing speakers to cut CO2 emissions.
-We are making development efforts to achieve the medium-term CO2 emissions reduction target, by improving and changing methods of bonding parts and by reducing the use of a drying furnace in stages.
+We are undertaking design development activities for reducing power consumed in manufacturing speakers to cut CO₂ emissions.
+We are making development efforts to achieve the mid-term CO₂ emissions reduction target, by improving and changing methods of bonding parts and by reducing the use of a drying furnace in stages.

 Actuators